Tired of Messing with Contacts? Can’t Wait to Throw Away Your Glasses?

-The Surgery: Once you are prepared for surgery, the surgeon will numb your eye and then place a lid speculum in your eye to prevent blinking.
+The Surgery: Once you are ready for surgery, the surgeon will numb your eye and then place a lid speculum in your eye to prevent blinking.

-The doctor will use an instrument (a microkeratome) or the IntraLASE laser to create a flap in the cornea.
-The patient usually feels a little pressure but not any pain.
+Then the doctor will use an instrument (a microkeratome) or the IntraLase laser to create a flap in the cornea.
+The patient usually feels a little pressure, but not any pain.
 You will look into the laser beam as it reshapes your cornea, which takes less than a minute.
-The protective flap is then placed back in its original position.
+Then, the protective flap is placed back in its original position.
 The flap does not require stitches.

-Some patients experience some discomfort after LASIK surgery but this usually goes away within 24 hours.
+Some patients experience some discomfort after surgery, but this usually goes away within 24 hours.

 Post Operative Care: Patients customarily come back within 24 to 48 hours after surgery and then routinely visit the doctor every three to six months.
 You will need to wear a shield to sleep for five nights, and you will need teardrops and possibly other drops immediately following surgery.